 HUMOR

-If you like funny, you’ll LOVE this series, perfect for 9-year-olds!
+If you like funny books, you’ll LOVE these books for 4th graders, 9-year-olds!
 Plus, in this first book, you’ll learn valuable cow trivia.
 But, it’s mostly the hilarious adventure of two pranksters who start out as rivals but eventually work together to pull off the biggest prank of all time — a prank that will ensure they get April Fool’s Day off from school.

 Indian No More by Charlene Willing McManis and Traci Sorell